seven-of-eleven/designare-z390-opencore-efi/README.md

   - config-no-wifi-bt.plist - `disables the internal WiFi and bluetooth`
     - most similar to older Releases.
 Use this if you have installed a 3rd party PCIE WiFi/bt card (Fenvi or other).
+    - all WiFi and Bluetooth related kexts are disabled.
+If you need BluetoolFixup for your card you'll need to enable it.
+Also the child items listed below are commented out, simply remove the '#' at the front of the key value to enable them.
   - config-wifi-bt.plist - `enables builtin WiFi and bluetooth`
-    - use this if you **don't have** PCIE card but want to enable builtin Intel WiFi/bt
+    - use this if you **don't have** PCIE card but want to enable **builtin Intel WiFi/bt**
+    - Kexts provided for Monterey, Ventura, and Sonoma.
+Restricted by Min/Max Version values.
 - Thunderbolt working
   - Added ACPI files and updated config to enable Thunderbolt